zysxmu/MBQuant/README.md

-## Code for MultiQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization
+## MultiQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization
 ## Dependence
 * See requirements.txt